 Once you have finished choosing demographic options, select Apply at the bottom of the window to save your choices (or Cancel to close the window without saving your choices).

 By default, the report will include the current school year.
-If you want to choose a marking period or custom dates instead, select the date field.
+If you want to choose a marking period, screening window, or custom dates instead, select the date field.

 If you want to use custom dates, select Custom.
 In the calendars, select the first date in the range; then, select the last date.
 (Use the arrows to the left and right of the months to go back or forward.)

-Select the Content Area drop-down and choose whether to report on Reading or Math.
+Select the Subject drop-down and choose whether to report on Reading or Math.

 The Hide Sections Without Data option hides schools, teachers, or classes/groups (depending on what you grouped by) that have no data.
 For example, in the example below, any schools that have no data would not be included in the report (since "Schools" is selected in the Group By drop-down list).